In this video Matt demonstrates how to replace the drum bearings on a washing machine.

 So for the outer bearing, again make sure that this is really, really clean, and then just drop it in to place and gently start tapping that outside edge.
 Remember to keep working your way round evenly.
 There we go, bearings and seal are in place; let’s put the tub back together.

 So let’s put the tub back together.
 Before we do we’re going to need to put in a brand new seal.
 You need to find the join in the seal, it’s very often marked, and put that at the top of the tub.
-And just feed it into the groove all the way round.
+Feed it into the groove all the way round.
 So the seal’s in place and pushed down to the bottom of the groove all the way round.
-And then I’m just going to run a bead of silicone sealant all the way around.
-So now I can put the front half of the tub on, just make sure we’ve got it lined up.
+I’m just going to run a bead of silicone sealant all the way around; so now I can put the front half of the tub on, just make sure we’ve got it lined up.

 So I’ve turned the tub on to its front again, and it’s now time to put in the tub screws.
 On some machines the screw holes are numbered and you need to follow the right sequence.
 On this one I want to do opposite sides as I tighten them up, just so that it pulls together nice and evenly.
 Let’s get started.